Last reviewed on 29th August 2023 by Martin Alexander (Mortgage Advisor)

-If you want to purchase a property overseas, an international mortgage could assist you in doing so.
+If you want to purchase a property overseas, an international mortgage can allow you to do so.
 Although the majority of our specialist advisors are based in the UK, we do have advisors based overseas.
-Whether you’re simply looking to purchase property abroad, an expat or a foreign national, an international mortgage can enable you to do so.

-Similar to UK mortgages, getting an international mortgage is subject to credit checks.
-You won’t need an active credit file in the country you want to purchase.
-Overseas lenders will however assess your UK credit file and usually require applicants to have good credit.
+Similar to mortgages within the UK, getting a mortgage overseas is subject to credit checks.
+That being said, you won’t always need an active credit file within the country you want to purchase.
+Overseas lenders will assess your UK credit file and usually require applicants to have good credit.

 If you require specific advice on how overseas lenders assess income, then you can make an enquiry with us.
 As there are so many countries you could purchase a property in, there are simply too many variables and the possibilities are endless.
-By making an enquiry, our advisors are able to understand the nature of your enquiry and can better inform you on getting a mortgage overseas.
+By making an enquiry, our advisors are able to understand your situation and can better inform you further.

-UK mortgages are usually assessed on income/affordability, credit scores and loan to value (LTV).
-There are other variables, such as expenditures and unpaid loans/mortgages that lenders will also need to consider.
-Overseas lenders will generally make assessments using a similar model, however they’ll also make an assessment of debt to income (DTI).
+UK mortgages are assessed on income/affordability, credit scores and loan-to-value (LTV).
+There are other variables, such as outgoings and unpaid loans that lenders will also need to consider.
+Overseas lenders will generally make assessments using a similar model.
+Furthermore, they’ll also make an assessment of debt to income (DTI).

-Each country will have its own DTI percentage.
-For instance, Spain currently has a DTI ratio of 25-30% and will fluctuate depending on the LTV of your mortgage.
-This means that 25-30% of your net income must be enough to cover your current expenditures.
-This is in addition to the international mortgage you also want to take on.
+Each country has its own DTI percentage.
+For instance, Spain currently has a DTI ratio of 35-40% which will fluctuate depending on the LTV of your mortgage.
+This means that 35% of your net income must be enough to cover your current expenditures.
+This is in addition to the mortgage you also want to take on.

 Getting a mortgage in the UK can sometimes seem confusing, especially if you’re a first-time buyer.
 Applying for an international mortgage is even more complex as each country has its own terms for mortgage approval.
 Utilising the expertise and experience of a broker based in the country you’re purchasing in is vital!